subinoy/CNV_SV_Parliament2/README.md

+# Parliament2 Singularity Workflow for Structural Variant Analysis

+This workflow is designed to process structural variants (SVs) from .bam files using the Parliament2 pipeline within a Singularity container.
+Below are the details of the workflow structure and usage instructions.

-# CNV_SV_Parliament2
+# Data Structure

-This is a Parliament2 Singularity container based workflow for processing structural variants of .bam files.
+The data folder contains:

+A list of BAM files.
-Data folder contains list of bam files and list of target folders where each bam file were processed for structural variants by Parliament2 workflow.
+A corresponding list of target folders where each BAM file will be processed by the Parliament2 workflow.

-## Splitting 221 bam file list
+## Splitting the 221 BAM File List
 ## ----------------------------
-src folder contains ***folder_run_split.sh*** which split the list of bams and folder into a chunk of 10 bams and 10 corresponding folders which will be used to run the Parliament2 SV calling process in one batch.
-Thus in one job submission in a cluster it will run 10 bam files.
-Parallely 21 process will be running simultanaeously to complete 221 total bam files.
+The src folder includes the script ***folder_run_split.sh***, which divides the list of BAM files and target folders into chunks of 10 files each.

+## Features:
+Each chunk contains 10 BAM files and their corresponding output folders.
+This enables efficient processing by running one batch (10 files) per job submission in a cluster environment.
+In total, 21 parallel processes will run simultaneously to process all 221 BAM files.

-## Running first job
+## Running the First Job
 ## ----------------------
+To initiate the workflow, execute the following command:

   *bash b00_lumpy_00.sh*

- will take input of

-  **ds_221_b00**

-  **f_221_00**

-Output file name will be automatically generate by the script depending upon the input bam file name
+### Inputs:
+  - **ds_221_b00**: The BAM file list for this batch.

+  - **f_221_00**: The folder list for this batch.

+### Output:
+The script automatically generates output file names based on the input BAM file names.

-## Alternative Parliament2 run
+## Alternative Parliament2 Workflow

-Instead of the above script if someone wants to run few bams for that one can use
+For processing a smaller number of BAM files without using the full pipeline, you can use the script:

   *loop_11_15_parl2_run.sh*

-One need to supply corresponding bam and folder list.

-## SV count
-After processing all the bams if someone interested to count how many different SV were called for each bam files and generate a table, they can run
+Usage:
+Provide the corresponding BAM file list and target folder list as inputs to this scri

+## Counting Structural Variants (SVs)
+After processing all BAM files, you can count and summarize the detected structural variants using the script:

   ***sv_counts_CU167_v2.py***

-It will generate a tab delimited file of each bam file's
-* INS,
-* DEL,
-* DUP and
-* BND

- Also it will report total number of SV for each bam.
+Output:
+The script generates a tab-delimited file that includes the following SV counts for each BAM file:

+  - **INS**: Insertions

+  - **DEL**: Deletions

+  - **DUP**: Duplications

+  - **BND**: Breakends

+  - **Total**: Total number of SVs detected

+This table provides an overview of SVs across all processed BAM files.